nextleap-project/countermitm/source/online-cc.rst

 The absence of a claim can not be destinguished from the lack of a capability for that claim.
-Therefore to proof that we are not equivocating about keys we gossiped in the past we need to include the corresponding claims and grant a capability to their respective peers.
+Therefore to prove that we are not equivocating about keys we gossiped in the past we need to include the corresponding claims and grant a capability to their respective peers.

-So each new block starts by creating a state based on the last block that includes all claims about peer keys and capabilities for these peers.
+Each new block therefore starts by including all claims all claims about peer keys and capabilities from the last block.

-In addition the client will include claims with the fingerprints of the keys gossiped.
+In addition the client will include claims with the fingerprints of new gossiped keys.
 For peers that also use claimchain the client will include the root hash of the latest block they saw from that peer